nhatthm/ligaturizer/README.md

 Once downloaded, the binary can be run from anywhere.
 Ideally, though, you should move it into your `$PATH` for easy use. `/usr/local/bin` is a popular location for this.

+If you want to build from source, run `make build`, the binary will be available at `./out/ligaturizer`.

 [<sub><sup>[table of contents]</sup></sub>](#table-of-contents)

 ## Usage